-Global Central Banking Qualification participant, Berna Altun, shares why they chose to study the Financial Regulation & Supervision module.
+Global Central Banking and Financial Regulation participant, Berna Altun, shares why they chose to study the Financial Regulation & Supervision module.

 I'm Berna Altun from Germany, and I work for the Central Bank of Germany Deutsche Bundesbank.
 I decided to join the Financial Regulation & Supervision module as I am currently working in this area and wanted to gain further insights.

 This module gives you a comprehensive and detailed study of financial regulation, and insights of the interaction between deposit insurance moral hazard and the too big to fail problem, which is getting more important nowadays.
 We also explored the legal basis for financial regulation, the hard capital and liquidity rules created by Basel III, how raising capital requirements would inhibit growth and how to make the system safe from excessive incentivisation.
 The most interesting part for me was how to regulate fintech, since it's not a bank like the traditional models but it's a competing institution with the traditional financial methods.
 This is quite complex so it was useful to establish a theoretical basis to understand it.
 In addition, exploring how to regulate fintech was interesting as it is always changing and so it is exciting as this module will always evolve and next year there will be different resources.
 It is very topical and relevant, which I liked!